Marcia Tucker: Career

 In 1969, Tucker became the Curator of Painting and Sculpture at the Whitney Museum of American Art.
 She held this position until 1976 and she organized major exhibitions of the work of Bruce Nauman, Lee Krasner, Joan Mitchell, Richard Tuttle, and Jack Tworkov among others.
 In 1975, Tucker organized a Tuttle exhibition that was trounced by critics, leading to her dismissal.
 On January 1, 1977, at the age of 37, Tucker founded The New Museum.
 Tucker wanted the New Museum to exhibit living artists, to have knowledgeable guards, and to throw out its permanent collection of art every ten years to remain young.
 At the New Museum, Tucker organized major exhibitions including Bad Painting (1978), The Time of Our Lives (1999), A Labor of Love (1996), and Bad Girls (1994), and was co-curator of a retrospective exhibition by the Catalan artist Perejaume at the Museum of Contemporary Art in Barcelona in 1999.
 She was the series editor ofDocumentary Sources in Contemporary Art, five books of theory and criticism published by the New Museum.
 In 1983, she was chosen as the U.S. Commissioner for the 1984 41st Venice Biennale.
 Tucker's exhibition was entitled Paradise Lost/Paradise Regained and was organized with Ned Rifkin and Lynn Gumpert.
 The exhibition included twenty-four American artists, including Eric Fischl, David True, and Richard Bosman.

 In a 1998 lecture, Tucker said the museum, "like a handful of other contemporary art venues in the United States, is a 'laboratory' organization not only by virtue of the kind of work we show, but because we try to look critically at museum practice, especially our own, questioning our own premises and methods regularly."
 (University of Wisconsin–Milwaukee, April 16, 1998; "The Contemporary Art Museum as a Site of Innovation and Resistance").
 In 1999, Tucker stepped down from directing the museum and Lisa Phillips was appointed as the new director.
 In 2004 she moved to Santa Barbara, California.

 From 1999 to 2006 Tucker worked as a freelance art critic, writer, and lecturer.
-She taught at Cornell University, Colgate University, Rhode Island School of Design and The Bard College Center for Curatorial Studies.
-While living in Santa Barbara, California, she was a critic in residence in the Fine Arts Department and Graduate Studies: Fine Arts at Otis College of Art and Design from 2005-2006.
+She taught at Cornell University, Colgate University, Rhode Island School of Design and the Center for Curatorial Studies at Bard College.
+While living in Santa Barbara, California, she was a critic in residence in the Fine Arts Department and Graduate Studies: Fine Arts at Otis College of Art and Design from 2005 to 2006.
 She wrote for The New York Times, The Christian Science Monitor, Art in America, Art Forum, and ARTnews, among others.
 Her memoir, A Short Life of Trouble, which describes a vital period in American art from the mid-1960s on, including friendships and encounters with such artists as Marcel Duchamp, James Rosenquist, Lee Krasner, Andy Warhol, Joan Mitchell, and Bruce Nauman, was released in 2008.
-She was interviewed for the 2010 film !Women Art Revolution.